giufus/elasticli.rs/README.md

 - [hydroconf](https://crates.io/crates/hydroconf) for configuration management
 - [reqwest](https://crates.io/crates/reqwest) for http requests toward elasticsearch

-If opportunely configured, the command can run inside a SSH tunnel (with auto close after a number of seconds).
+If opportunely configured, the command can run inside an SSH tunnel (with auto close after a number of seconds).

 Currently, you can use `elasticli` to:
 - get info about the target elasticsearch version;